Azure/azure-sdk-for-go/sdk/azidentity/README.md

 The Azure Identity library focuses on OAuth authentication with Azure Active Directory (AAD).
 It offers a variety of credential types capable of acquiring an AAD access token.
-See [Credential Classes](#credential-classes "Credential Classes") below for a list of this library's credential classes.
+See [Credential Types](#credential-types "Credential Types") below for a list of this library's credential types.

 ### DefaultAzureCredential